MarwaHus/Movies-Library/README.md

 ## Project Features
 <!-- What are the features included in you app -->
--Create routes with there methods.
+- Create routes with there methods.
-    -Home
+  - Home
-    -Favorite
+  - Favorite
--Create two functions
+- Create two functions
   - server error
   - page not found error
--use get request.
+- use get request.